 8. Gerard Johannes says up

-What to do with those hordes of Chinese who run through Mike Shopping Mall without buying anything and push the other visitors out of the way.
-Even more crowds on Pattaya Beach Road and others due to tour buses and everywhere the peace is disturbed by these noisy people.
-On and off to Koh Larn with speedboats from the beach where sun tourists have less fun and Koh Larn produces more waste.
-In addition to special prices for flights, there are also reduced prices for hotels, park entrances, etc., which prices do not apply to “normal” tourists.
-Everything for turnover figures that require more construction, causing Pattaya to slide further away from a family resort to one large amusement park for Chinese.
-Stimulating mass tourism has more disadvantages than advantages in the long term.
+What to do with those hordes of Chinese running through Mike Shopping Mall without buying anything and pushing the other visitors out of the way.
+Even more bustle on Pattaya Beach Road and others by tour buses and the peace everywhere disturbed by these noisy people.
+Up and down to Koh Larn with speedboats from the beach where sun tourists have less fun and Koh Larn produces more waste.
+In addition to special prices for flights, also reduced prices for hotels, entrance parks, etc. which prices do not apply to “normal” tourists.
+Everything for the sake of turnover figures that necessitate more construction, which means that Pattaya is slipping further away from a family resort to one large amusement park for Chinese people.
+Fueling mass tourism has more disadvantages than long-term advantages.

 9. Michel says up